 The early spread of covid was also this quiet, with most people saying the exact same thing: that it can’t spread that rapidly or through traditional respiratory droplet means.
 It’s oddly similar to the foundations of covid, pre-March.
 The only thing we’re missing is the ruling class crying out for us to hug some infected gay Africans for tolerance.

 But somewhere along the line it went from about 2-50 gay dudes at a festival being infected to us now hovering around ~1,500 infected including numerous non-gays.
-It’s not spreading solely sexually, nor is it spreading solely regionally.
-Something changed.
+Which is odd, unless the rest are still in the closet.

 An initial theory was that monkeypox was a vax side effect, but there are individuals who did not receive the vax that have caught this new monkeypox.
 So it doesn’t appear to discriminate based on pure blood status.